Skip to Content

 Before working in philanthropy, Tate was a director of corporate communications for the multinational biotechnology company Chiron Corporation, through its acquisition by Novartis AG.
 He managed communications and media relations related to Chiron’s biopharmaceuticals business, working closely with company executives, product marketing teams, investor and government relations personnel, research scientists and patient advocates.
 He began his career in communications as an editor and journalist and held editorial positions at the national newsmagazine The Advocate, Citysearch.com, and the Los Angeles lifestyle magazine Buzz.
 He also was an assistant director of undergraduate admissions at the University of Southern California.

 An active leader in the state, Tate is currently on the board of the Stupski Foundation.
-He has served as board chair of Northern California Grantmakers and OUTWORDS .
-As a volunteer and board member for the Bay Area Surgical Mission, he participates in the organization’s trips providing free medical care in remote communities in the Philippines challenged by poverty and limited access to health services.
+He has served as board chair of Northern California Grantmakers and OUTWORDS.
 Tate earned his bachelor’s degree in English from the University of Southern California, where he was a Deans Scholar and winner of USC’s Edward W. Moses Writing Competition.
-Tate has lived and worked in California since 1991 and is based in the Cal Wellness Oakland office.
+Tate has lived and worked in California since 1991 and divides his time between the Cal Wellness Oakland and LA offices.

 Back to top